damien-dupre/dcu-r-tutorials/slides/slide_05_06.md

 # 1. The YAML

 The top part of the file is called the YAML header.
 YAML is a recursive acronym that stands for “YAML Ain’t Markup Language”.
-It start and end with `---` and just define the main parameters of your documents such as title and output type.
+It starts and ends with `---` and just defines the main parameters of your documents such as title and output type.

 ```
 ---